Jason1165/Clyde-Pacman/README.md

 Jason: Created refillFood method and storeHigHScore as well as a few comments for what each char represents in the map.

 Ryan: Adjusted some abstract methods in Character and adjusted move methods in pacman class to get pacman to move.
 Pacman moves crudely in Game class.

+##### 05/26/2022
+Jason: Completed Ghost class and made ghosts move in a random direction for now.
+Fixed some methods in Maze where inputs were x which could be confused with this.x.